Icinga/icinga2/doc/6-distributed-monitoring.md

     # icinga2 feature enable notification

-Notifications are load balanced amongst all nodes in a zone.
+Notifications are load-balanced amongst all nodes in a zone.
 By default this functionality is enabled.
-If your nodes should notify independent from any other nodes (this will cause duplicated notifications if not properly handled!), you can set `enable_ha = false` in the [NotificationComponent](9-object-types.md#objecttype-notificationcomponent) feature.
+If your nodes should send out notifications independently from any other nodes (this will cause duplicated notifications if not properly handled!), you can set `enable_ha = false` in the [NotificationComponent](9-object-types.md#objecttype-notificationcomponent) feature.

-#### <a id="distributed-monitoring-high-availability-db-ido"></a> High Availability with DB IDO
+#### <a id="distributed-monitoring-high-availability-db-ido"></a> High-Availability with DB IDO

 All instances within the same zone (e.g. the `master` zone as HA cluster) must have the DB IDO feature enabled.